Ceratophyllum: Taxonomy

-Ceratophyllum was first described by Carl Linnaeus in 1753 with Ceratophyllum demersum as the type species.
+Coontails were first described by Carl Linnaeus in 1753 with Ceratophyllum demersum as the type species.
 Ceratophyllum is considered distinctive enough to warrant its own family, Ceratophyllaceae, but was considered a relative of Nymphaeaceae and included in Nymphaeales in the Cronquist system.
-Recent research has shown that it is not closely related to Nymphaeaceae or any other extant plant family.
+Recent research has shown that the plant is not closely related to Nymphaeaceae or any other extant plant family.
 Some early molecular phylogenies suggested it was the sister group to all other angiosperms, but more recent research suggests that it is the sister group to the eudicots.
 This notion was supported upon sequencing of the C. demersum genome in 2020.
 The APG IV system placed the family in its own order, the Ceratophyllales, and gives the following cladogram.

 Species

-The subgeneric division of the genus Ceratophyllum into its appropriately recognized species, subspecies, and varieties is not settled.
-More than 30 species have been described and published.
-A narrow interpretation of this work rejects over 23 of these taxa as variants, accepting only 7 species.
-This narrow interpretation lumps to the point of failing to give these potential species the taxonomic importance of even being named on a subspecific or varietal level.
-The genus as narrowly defined in this manner contains the following seven species:
+More than 30 species of coontail have been described, but the specifics of how many are valid is yet to be settled.
+A narrow interpretation rejected over 23 of these taxa as variants, accepting only 7 species.
+This lumping was so severe that even creating subspecies was rejected.
+Defined this broadly, the genus has the following species: